Effects of Cerebral Palsy

 - The start of one movement often results in other unwanted movements.

-About one in three children with Cerebral Palsy face epilepsy, but it is impossible to predict whether or not a person will develop seizures.
-If your child does develop epilepsy it is very often possible to control attacks with medication.
+About one in three individuals with Cerebral Palsy face epilepsy, but it is impossible to predict whether or not a person will develop seizures.
+If a child does develop epilepsy, it is very often possible to control seizures with medication.

-Children with athetoid Cerebral Palsy are more likely to have severe hearing difficulties than other children, though this is not the case for children with other forms of Cerebral Palsy.
+People with Athetoid Cerebral Palsy are more likely to have severe hearing difficulties than other children, though this is not the case for children with other forms of Cerebral Palsy.

 Children with Cerebral Palsy may experience learning difficulties.

-Children with Cerebral Palsy may experience other physical difficulties like: constipation, difficulty controlling body temperature, not putting on much weight, chillblains, a tendency to be chesty, behavioural problems due to frustration, and sleep worries.
-In most cases there is a lot you can do to overcome or diminish these difficulties.
+Children and adults with Cerebral Palsy may experience other physical difficulties like: constipation, difficulty controlling body temperature, not putting on much weight, chilblains, a tendency to be chesty, behavioural problems due to frustration, and sleep worries.
+In most cases, there is a lot you can do to overcome or minimize these difficulties.
 Your GP or health specialist will be able to advise.

 Speech problems and difficulties with chewing and swallowing often occur together in children with Cerebral Palsy.
 Speech depends on the ability to be in command of little muscles in the mouth, tongue, palate and voice-box.
 Speech therapists can assist in this area.
-Most people with Cerebral Palsy learn some form of verbal communication, while microtechnological communication aids can assist those who are more severely affected.
+Most people with Cerebral Palsy learn some form of verbal communication, while Alternative and Augmentative Communication (AAC) aids can assist those who are more severely affected.